Secure Your Installation

 Use Two-factor Authentication

-Most of the third-party authentication modules that you can use to manage logins in YouTrack support two-factor authentication (2FA).
+YouTrack supports two-factor authentication (2FA).
+Many of the third-party authentication modules that are supported in YouTrack also support 2FA.
 Some even let you require the use of 2FA by every member of your organization.

 With 2FA, users must use a secondary device to generate an authentication code, which they must then enter when they log in with their password.
 This adds an extra layer of security.
 Even if a password is compromised, the malicious user cannot access the application without the authentication code from the secondary device.